Team-Codeninjas/Codeninjas_GalacticGateways/README.md

 # Codeninjas_GalacticGateways
 App development for the Rootcode Tech Triathlon hackathon competition

-run npm install in both modules after cloning the repo
+- run `npm install` in both modules after cloning the repo
+- to run the frontend : `npx expo`
+- to run the backend : `npm start`

+create branches for developments and merge them to `frontend-dev` for frontend and `backend-dev` for backend